lieb/postdove/README.md

 Triggers and views were added to move all of the query complexity and relational logic into one place, the SQL engine.
 See the comments attached to the schema change sets in the git repository for details.

+Some may ask the legitimate question, "Why Sqlite?
+Why not use Postgresql or MariaDB?"
+This is a good question and I've implemented things such that it would not take too much work to port the schema and code to another database.
+This is why I used the common SQL library and API supported by *GO*.
+However, let us keep in mind that while this implementation is transaction safe, normal operation is occasional change transactions but constant queries.
+In addition, as the tutorial author points out, *Sqlite* is a library just like *DBM* - except it is transaction safe, eliminating `postmap` sessions.
+And it is faster on queries.
+Lastly, both *Sqlite* and *DBM* operate on local files which is more reliable and secure than maintaining a network connection to a separate service.

 For secure operation, the `postdove` utility uses the command line interface rather than, say a REST API, and proper use would be within an SSH session.